NikzoOff/bre4k-sh3ll/README.md

 This is my personal [Hyprland](https://github.com/hyprwm/Hyprland) configuration, designed with a **Breakcore-inspired aesthetic** and focused on minimal, terminal-based visuals.

+---

+### **IMPORTANT**
+Before installing, make sure to edit the config as i use the french keyboard layout.

+Go to '$HOME/.config/hypr/hyprland.conf' and scroll down to "INPUTS", change KB layout to your desired one.
+You will also need to change the "Workspaces and Move to workspaces" input in '$HOME/.config/hypr/keybindings.conf'.

+Be sure to also check if every config files have the right usernames and locations.
+Also run waypaper or use 'waypaper --random' to use a random image in your '$HOME/Pictures/wallpapers/' directory.

+---

 It includes:

 - [Oh My Zsh](https://ohmyz.sh/) (might needed to install it yourself.
 Double check after install)